openforcefield/qca-dataset-submission/README.md

     conda env create -f qca-dataset-submission/devtools/prod-envs/qcarchive-user-submit.yaml
     conda activate qcarchive-user-submit
     ```
+   You may also need to install OpenEye:\
+   `conda install -c openeye openeye-toolkits`

 4. Choose a starting notebook and README based on the type of dataset you wish to submit: